pdfcpu/pdfcpu/generate/import.md

 Convert one or more image files into a PDF file.
 Have a look at some [examples](#examples).

+* The supported file types are: JPG, PNG, WEBP, TIFF

 * Every image file will be rendered onto a separate page.

 * If you pass in a single image file name a single page PDF will be created.